Glassiness and Lack of Equipartition in Random Lasers: the common roots of Ergodicity Breaking in Disordered and Non-linear Systems: Appendix

 In random lasers couplings as expressed in Eq. (\ref{def:J}) are, in general, disordered because modes display different spatial shape and extension \cite{Conti08a,Fallert09}.
 The constituents of the integrals in Eq. (\ref{def:J}) are very difficult to calculate from first principles.
 The only specific form of the non-linear susceptibility has been computed by Lamb \cite{Lamb64,SargentIII78} for few-modes ordered lasers and no analogue study for RLs has been performed so far, to our knowledge.
 Integrals like Eq. (\ref{def:J}) in a random medium can be regarded as a sum over many random variables.
 Different couplings involving a given mode might, in general, be correlated \cite{Zaitsev10}.
 Since, however, we are interested in the critical behavior, thus in the large size limit of our simulated systems and since correlations decay with the size of the system, we adopt as working hypothesis a Gaussian distribution for each $J_{\vec{\i}}$:

+The scaling of variance with $N$, $\langle J^2 \rangle \sim N^{-2}$, guarantees energy extensivity.
+There are very many couplings but each one is vanishingly small.
+Macroscopic phenomena like lasing occur because the system undergoes a transition to a collective behavior.
+Even in presence of randomness cooperativity is the leading mechanism.
 We further stress that, from the perspective of probing RFOT, considering correlated $J$'s leads to qualitatively analogue phase diagram as it is well known in spin-glass systems such us, e.g., the Random Orthogonal Model \cite{Marinari94a,Parisi95b}.

-If we look at interactions in the space of normal modes the system is {\it infinite-dimensional}: any degree of freedom participates to $O(N^2)$ interactions.
-That is why we expect the mean-field glass transition scenario drawn in~\cite{Antenucci15a,Antenucci15f} to be quite robust for the mode-locked $p$-phasor, even if the hypothesis of narrow-band is removed.
+If we look at interactions in the space of normal modes the system is {\it infinite-dimensional}: any degree of freedom participates to an infinite ($O(N^2)$) number of interactions in the thermodynamic limit $N\to\infty$.
+That is why we expect the mean-field glass transition scenario drawn in~\cite{Antenucci15a,Antenucci15f} to be quite robust for the mode-locked $p$-phasor, even if the narrow-band hypothesis \cite{Gordon02} is removed.

 Last but not least, the non-locality of interactions between light modes also guarantees that phenomena like energy localization, a {\it pathology} of sparse networks~\cite{Antenucci15c,Antenucci15d}, are avoided.